tsupplis/cpm86-crossdev/README.md

 The following tools are not included and downloaded by the fetch tool but require you to understand the conditions of usage:
 - The Aztec C use conditions is documented at (https://www.aztecmuseum.ca/intro.htm#intro)
 - The DR tools usage is documented at (http://www.cpm.z80.de/license.html) and (http://www.cpm.z80.de/faq.html)
+- XLT86 1.3 is a Digital Research product; usage is documented at (http://www.cpm.z80.de/license.html) and (http://www.cpm.z80.de/faq.html)
 - The DR C 1.11 for CP/M-86 is documented at (http://www.cpm.z80.de/license.html) and (http://www.cpm.z80.de/faq.html)
 - The DR Fortran-77 4.0 for CP/M-86 is documented at (http://www.cpm.z80.de/license.html) and (http://www.cpm.z80.de/faq.html)
 - Pascal MT+ 3.3 for CP/M-86 is a Digital Research product; usage is documented at (http://www.cpm.z80.de/license.html) and (http://www.cpm.z80.de/faq.html)